LucasHProenca/Labeddit-frontend/README.md

 $ git clone link-do-repositório-git

 # Acesse a pasta do projeto no terminal/cmd
-$ cd projeto-react-apis
+$ cd Labeddit-frontend

 # Acesse a pasta do projeto no terminal/cmd
-$ cd pokedex
+$ cd nome-do-seu-app

 # Para abrir o vsCode
 $ code .